HosseinAnari/RM/Readme.md

    <argument keys>
    --database_path or -dp
-      gives path to the pangenome database.
+      path to the pangenome database.
    --regions-file or -rf
-      gives a text file containing records with genome_number, sequence_number, begin and end positions seperated by one space for each region.
+      a text file containing records with genome_number, sequence_number, begin and end positions seperated by one space for each region.
 The resulting FASTA file would have the same name with an additional .fasta extention.